Kazakhstan: Protests turn deadly as Almaty mayor's office breached | DW | 05.01.2022

 He stepped down as president in 2019 but retained authority as ruling party boss and head of a powerful security council.

-Also on Wednesday demonstrators broke into the mayor's office in Kazakhstan's largest city.
+Also on Wednesday, demonstrators broke into the mayor's office in Almaty, Kazakhstan's largest city.

 The demonstrators who convened on the office in Almaty were carrying clubs and shields, according to the Kazakh news site Zakon.
 Police fired stun grenades and tear gas at the crowd as people pushed through metal barricades in the street.